-Discover how Rocky DEM’s fiber model expands the types of problems that DEM can now solve
+From pet hair to barley: discover how Rocky’s fiber model expands the types of problems that DEM can now solve

 Rigid vs. Flexible Fibers

-Fibers can be rigid, or flexible if they’re composed of multiple segments.
-In this approach, a flexible fiber is built by connecting sphero-cylinders by means of virtual bonds with elastic and viscous properties, as depicted schematically in Figure 1.
+Fibers can be rigid, or if they are composed of multiple segments, flexible.
+In this approach, a flexible fiber is built by connecting sphero-cylinders by means of bonds with elastic and viscous properties, as depicted schematically in Figure 1.

-For flexible fibers, when the adjacent elements move, the relative movements between them produce linear and angular deformations on the virtual bonds.
-In response, forces and moments are induced and exerted on the adjacent elements to resist the normal, tangential, bending, and torsional deformations, as can be seen in Figure 2.
+For flexible fibers, when the adjacent elements move, the relative movement between them produces linear and angular deformations on the virtual bonds.
+In response, forces and moments are induced and exerted on the adjacent elements to resist the normal, tangential, bending, and torsional deformations.

 Example 1: Pet hair in a vacuum cleaner